wso2/product-microgateway/README.md

 export PATH=$PATH:<TOOLKIT_EXTRACTED_LOCATION>/bin
 ```

 3. We are now ready to execute the Microgateway toolkit commands to initialize and build our Microgateway.
-Lets create
+Let's create
 our first project with name "petstore".
 You can do that by executing the following command using your command line tool.
 ```
 micro-gw init petstore